Photos by Eileen Cotter Wright

 Did you have any favourite destinations or things to do you want to share with my readers?

-Although I’m a planner and it made me a little twitchy to just go with the flow, it ended up working out perfectly.
-There’s so much to see right along the main roads that I thought we hit many of the big sites without going overboard.
+I’m a planner and it made me a little twitchy to just go with the flow.
+But it ended up working out perfectly.
+There’s so much to see right along the main roads.
+I thought we hit many of the big sites without going overboard.
 I was awed by the dramatic Seljalandsfoss waterfall, which led us to Vík, my favorite town by far with it’s incredible black sand beaches and cute restaurants.
 In the west, I loved the quiet atmosphere when we stayed at Hotel Glymur.
 The views overlooking the Whale fjord were unforgettable and so vast, especially while relaxing in a hot tub enjoying Gull beers!
-Also, I’m kind of crazy about horses and almost lost my mind when I realized the Icelandic breed is so friendly.
+Also, I’m kind of crazy about horses.
+My mind was almost lost when I realized the Icelandic breed is so friendly.
 I made my husband pull over a few times so I could pet them and offer a potato chip.
 I did try healthier things like apples and oats, but the mustard chips won them over, sorry!

 Would you consider returning and if so, what places would you like to see in your second visit?

 It’s very rare I immediately want to return to a place after visiting.
 I usually love seeing a small taste of everywhere instead.
-However as soon as I got on the plane back to London this winter, I was already planning a summer adventure in Iceland again.
+As soon as I got on the plane back to London this winter, I was already planning a summer adventure in Iceland.
 There is something really special about this country.
-I think I only got to see a very small fraction of it’s beauty and would love to spend more time exploring in the near future – maybe venturing north and catching a glimpse of those lights!
+I think I only got to see a very small fraction of it’s beauty.
+And I would love to spend more time exploring in the near future.
+Maybe I will venture north and catching a glimpse of those lights!